DevEd2/Deflemask2GB/README.md

 3. Copy base ROM to SongInserter directory

+4. SongInserter has been built and may now be used.

-4. In Bash, from the SongInserter directory, run:
+   In Bash, from the SongInserter directory, run:
    ```
    ./SongInserter [output.gb] [your_GBS_file.gbs]
    rgbfix -v -p 255 [output.gb]